Class Selection Criteria

 · General education classes completed which count toward the Radiography degree.

-One ranking point is given for each general education class completed in the Radiography curriculum, CSCI1203 Computer Concepts or equivalent computer class, math, science, and health classes, and previously obtaining a degree and/or Phlebotomy certification.
+One ranking point is given for each general education class completed in the Radiography curriculum and previously obtaining any degree and/or Phlebotomy certification.

 Five ranking points are given for completion of BIOL1314 Human Anatomy and Physiology with a C grade or better.